 4. James Wellbeloved Hypoallergenic Grain-Free — Best for Allergies

-James Wellbeloved has been a trusted name in UK dog food for decades, and their grain-free range extends their hypoallergenic philosophy.
-This food uses a limited ingredient approach, making it ideal for dogs with known sensitivities.
+James Wellbeloved has been a trusted name in the UK dog food market for decades, and their grain-free range furthers their hypoallergenic philosophy.
+This food uses a limited ingredient approach, which is ideal for dogs with known sensitivities or food intolerances.

 Key features: